 M. Night Shyamalan may have a less than stellar reputation thanks to more recent films, but The Sixth Sense stands the test of time.
 Thanks to Haley Joel Osment, Toni Collette, and Bruce Willis, this thoroughly unsettling movie about a kid who sees dead people will still freak you out.

 This under-the-radar flick stars Amber Heard as an unpopular high school student who hits puberty and returns to school looking like, well, Amber Heard.
 Suddenly, the boys in her class are showing all kinds of interest in her.
 The grindhouse-inspired movie has more twists and turns than you could possibly see coming.

-Eli Roth’s first venture in directing will gross out even the gore lovers with even the strongest of stomachs.
+Eli Roth’s first venture in directing will gross out gore lovers with the strongest of stomachs.
 When a group of college students head out to a remote cabin in the woods to celebrate spring break, it doesn’t take a horror connoisseur to know that they’re going to encounter something horrible.
 But you may expect a human killer rather than the truly horrifying entity that infects them soon after their arrival ...